 Please note that Georgia Tech cannot provide recommendations for any particular provider of supplemental insurance.

-The University System of Georgia office is closely monitoring the COVID-19 outbreak.
-Below, they confirm some of the details of our CISI Insurance Coverage.
+The University System of Georgia closely monitors Covid-19 in relation to study abroad.
+Below, they confirm some of the details of CISI insurance coverage.

 - We have high-limit medical and evacuation benefits that cover comprehensive care over an extended period.
 Overlapping benefits, such as “shelter in place,” come into play if an evacuation is necessary, but the process becomes delayed.